 CBD Oil and Pregnancy

-Cannabidiol itself does not cause any intoxicating effect because it doesn’t activate the same receptors in the brain and central nervous system.
-Instead, CBD is thought to lessen feelings of anxiety by binding with a type of serotonin receptor.
+Unlike THC, Cannabidiol does not cause any intoxicating effect because it doesn’t activate the same receptors in the brain and central nervous system.

 Unfortunately, very few studies exist examining the safety of CBD and pregnancy.
 And the fact that CBD is found in cannabis sativa, means that most doctors will advise expectant mothers against taking CBD oil.